clayfish/clayfish.github.io/README.md

-# clayfish.github.io
+# ClayFish Technologies
 A website for ClayFish Technologies.
+The website is published on [http://clay.fish](http://clay.fish).